 Team Monster Yamaha Tech3

-The French-based Monster Yamaha Tech 3 Team is one of the most experienced competing in the MotoGP world championship, with its proud history traced back to 1989.
+The French-based Monster Yamaha Tech3 Team is one of the most experienced teams competing in the MotoGP world championship, with its proud history dating as far back as 1989.

-Located in Provence in southern France, the team was formed by Herve Poncharal and colleagues and began its Grand Prix adventure by contesting the 250 World Championship with Dominique Sarron.
-In 1993 Tech 3 ran American John Kocinski in the 250 series, then two years later signed emerging talent Olivier Jacque.
+Located in Provence in southern France, the team was formed by Herve Poncharal and colleagues which began its Grand Prix adventure by contesting in the 250cc World Championship with Dominique Sarron.
+In 1993, Tech3 ran the American rider John Kocinski in the 250cc series, before signing emerging French talent Olivier Jacque, two years later.

-It was to be a partnership that elevated Tech 3 and Jacque’s profile to a new level.
-The French rider won a dramatic 250 title in the last race against team-mate Shinya Nakano at Phillip Island in 2000 – the Tech 3 team thrilling fans worldwide with one of the closest finishes to a title fight in history.
+It was to be a partnership that elevated Tech3 and Jacque’s profile to a new level.
+The French rider won a dramatic 250cc title in the season finale against team-mate Shinya Nakano at Phillip Island in 2000 – with the Tech3 team thrilling fans worldwide with one of the closest finishes to a title fight ever to occur in history.

-Nakano scored Tech 3 its first MotoGP podium in Germany in 2001.
-And since then some of the biggest talents in racing have spent time riding for Tech 3, including Norick Abe, Carlos Checa, Alex Barros, Marco Melandri, Colin Edwards, Ben Spies, Cal Crutchlow and Andrea Dovizioso.
+Nakano scored Tech3 its first MotoGP podium in Germany in 2001.
+Since then, some of the biggest talents in racing have successfully spent time riding for Tech3, including Norick Abe, Carlos Checa, Alex Barros, Marco Melandri, Colin Edwards, Ben Spies, Cal Crutchlow and Andrea Dovizioso.

-Now an integral part of Yamaha’s hugely successful MotoGP effort, Tech 3 has enjoyed tremendous success in its recent history.
-Edwards scored four top three finishes in his spell with Tech 3, while Spies enjoyed a fantastic rookie campaign in 2010 to claim a stunning debut MotoGP podium at Silverstone and a brilliant pole position and second place in his home race in Indianapolis.
+Now an integral part of Yamaha’s hugely successful MotoGP effort, Tech3 has enjoyed tremendous success in recent years.
+Edwards scored four, top three finishes during his spell with Tech3.
+Whereas Spies enjoyed a fantastic rookie campaign in 2010, to claim a stunning debut MotoGP podium at Silverstone and a brilliant pole position and second place in his home race in Indianapolis.

-Dovizioso has scored five podium finishes, while Tech 3 has confirmed its status as the leading independent team in the coveted Team World Championship having seen at least one rider on the podium in 50% of the races in 2012.
+2012 was a superb year for Monster Yamaha Tech3 in the premier class.
+The team confirmed its status as the leading independent team in the coveted Team World Championship, having seen at least one rider on the podium in nearly 50% of the races in 2012.